UNIX Keyboard Reference

 |keyboardHeight||Sets the height of the keyboard layout.
 The value is in pixels on first-

-through third-generation iPhones.
-On the iPhone 4 with Retina display, this value is
+and second-generation iPads.
+On the new iPad with Retina display, this value is

 |keyboardWidth||Sets the width of the layout.
 Uses the same pixel values as

 |keyHeight||Changes the default height of the keys, relative to a base value of 1.